keriganmarketing/medlicense/user/pages/04.licensure-information/licensing-articles-and-information/04-14-11-puerto-rico-medical-board-license-now-issuing-in-3-to-5-months/item.md

     acceptsReservations: 'yes'
     priceRange: $
 facebookenable: true
-facebooktitle: 'Puerto Rico Medical Board License now issuing in 3 to 5 months'
+facebooktitle: 'Puerto Rico Medical Licensure in 3 to 5 months '
 facebookdesc: 'We can now push through Puerto Rico Medical Licenses in 3 to 5 months.
 This is a drastic improvement from the 6 to 12 month average for most applicants.
 MedLicense.com has a representative on the ground in Puerto Rico that helps with the licensure process.'
 facebookimg: /home/medlicense-social-card.jpg
 ---